aleksibovellan/opnsense-suricata-nmaps/README.md

 - If a previous custom rules file existed, check for resulting duplicate rule sid numbers after copy-pasting these rules
 - Reload OPNSense's Web GUI's "INTRUSION DETECTION" ‘RULES’ LIST
 - APPLY Rules

+## KNOWN ISSUES

+After loading and applying these detection rules in OPNSense's Suricata, following types of warnings may appear in Suricata's log, but will cause no problems:

+[100770] <Warning> -- [ERRCODE: SC_WARN_POOR_RULE(276)] - rule 1000011: SYN-only to port(s) 0:20 w/o direction specified, disabling for toclient direction